agent18/agent18.github.io/_posts/2018-07-06-ubuntu-power-off.markdown

   * [x] suspend not suspending after lid close

-  Looks like it does something

-  Although I see the following:

-        Jul  6 19:45:46 eghx-nitro systemd[1]: Reached target Sleep.
-          Jul  6 19:45:46 eghx-nitro systemd[1]: Starting Suspend...
-          Jul  6 19:45:46 eghx-nitro systemd-sleep[5248]: Failed to connect to non-global ctrl_ifname: (nil)  error: No such file or directory
-			  Jul  6 19:45:46 eghx-nitro systemd-sleep[5249]: /lib/systemd/system-sleep/wpasupplicant failed with error code 255.
-          Jul  6 19:45:46 eghx-nitro systemd-sleep[5248]: Suspending
-		  system...

-  More in Appendix 1.
+  Laptop seems to sleep well (>24 hrs) sometimes and not some other times.
+The timing of failure-to-sleep is random.

+  * [ ] Error in syslog is the reason (fault of Ubuntu)?

+  Laptop randomly shuts down while sleeping.
+This doesn't happen on every sleep.
+The sleep log looks similar for the above cases as far as the syslog is available in case the laptop shutsdown randomly.

+  No traceable evidence that something like this happens due to Ubuntu on Google.

-  * [ ] Check if it is your graphics card
+  * [ ] The graphic card is the problem

-  get toggler and see if that helps

-  is your pc working now?

-  But it also happened in another system of mine same installation.
+  The error in syslog also appeared in another system of mine same installation.
+The syslog looks quite similar in different laptops, although there are errors.
+In any case I can toggle the graphic card off and see if it helps.

-    * [ ] Error in syslog is the reason?

-  * [ ] Tried hibernating instead that doesn't work
+  * [x] Tried setting up hibernating instead that doesn't work

-  [link](https://askubuntu.com/questions/768136/how-can-i-hibernate-on-ubuntu-16-04).
-Hibernating has other problems.
+  [Link](https://askubuntu.com/questions/768136/how-can-i-hibernate-on-ubuntu-16-04)!
+Getting hibernation to work is not trivial.

-    * [ ] Battery loose?
+  * [x] Maybe battery is loose?

-## Fixing links on askubuntu
+  The [acer nitro 5](https://community.acer.com/en/discussion/536218/acer-nitro-5-turning-off-randomly-while-not-charging?breakffcache=a4779) forum suggests that the screws at the bottom of the laptop need to be tightened a bit more (around hand tight).

+  * [x] Upgrade to latest kernel

+  And check this page ([more suggestions](https://askubuntu.com/questions/765747/upgraded-ubuntu-16-04-sometimes-fails-to-sleep/817667#817667)) for more
+    solution.
+Upgraded system using,

+		$ sudo apt-get upgrade

+  Some days its lasts the whole day.
+Somedays it just freaking switches off.

+## Trying to check if the syslog errors are the problem

-[same error ](https://askubuntu.com/a/817667/443958) nothing wrong with this though.
-This link provides other places to search for,
+[Same error ](https://askubuntu.com/a/817667/443958) nothing wrong with this though.
+This link provides other places to search for.

-	Kernel change is the solution, but mine is quite older

-	ps aux | grep su

-Kernel up-to-date and much much older.

-No error

 [Similar error message but doesn't seem to work](https://askubuntu.com/questions/972433/not-able-to-suspend-because-of-failed-to-connect-to-non-global-ctrl-ifname-nil)